Quantum-Assisted Support Vector Regression: Approach

 which, up to the encoding precision, is the maximum value possible for each~$\alpha_m$, the second constraint in Eq.~(\ref{eq:minimize-2}) is also satisfied.

 We employ two different algorithms to solve the constructed QUBO problem, i.e., to minimise the objective function~$E(\bm{a})$~\eqref{eq:quboproblem}, and compare their performances.
 One of the algorithms is purely classical and the other is a hybrid quantum-classical algorithm.
+For a small training dataset of $M=100$ images and an encoding supporting only $B=5$ bits, the QUBO problem has 1000 variables with all non-zero quadratic terms, which cannot be solved using any pure quantum algorithm on current hardware.
 We choose SA for classical optimisation and D-Wave's Hybrid Solver for quantum-classical hybrid optimisation, as SA and Hybrid are the typical choices in this field~\cite{HJK+20, PSH21}.
-For SA, we use the implementation in D-Wave's package \texttt{dwave-neal}~\cite{DWaveNeal} , and use \texttt{LeapHybridSampler}~\cite{leaphybrid} for hybrid optimisation.
+For SA, we use the implementation in D-Wave's package \texttt{dwave-neal}~\cite{DWaveNeal}, and use \texttt{LeapHybridSampler}~\cite{leaphybrid} for hybrid optimisation.
 The output of each algorithm is a binary vector~$\bm{a}$, which after decoding by~\cref{eq:encoding} yields the solution~$\bm\alpha$ of the unconstrained optimisation problem in~\cref{eq:minimize}.
 Having~$\bm \alpha$, we compute the offset~$b$~\eqref{eq:prediction_function_nl} by the method described in~\cref{appendix:offset}.
 The vector~$\bm \alpha$ together with the offset~$b$ are then used to construct an $\varepsilon$-SVR model~\eqref{eq:prediction_function_nl}, where~$\varepsilon$ is the error tolerance in~\cref{eq:constrains}.
 Henceforth, we refer to the $\varepsilon$-SVR models constructed by SA and Hybrid (quantum-assisted) solver as ``SA-SVR" and ``QA-SVR", respectively.

 We apply this quantum-assisted $\varepsilon$-SVR formulation to the computational problem in FLD.
 In the following subsections, we describe our approach for using QA-SVR and SA-SVR, and compare their performances for the FLD task~\eqref{eq:shape}.
-We also compare these models against the standard $\varepsilon$-SVR model, which we refer to as ``SKL-SVR'', constructed using Python's \texttt{scikit-learn}~\cite{sklearnSVR} and is based on gradient-based optimisation~\cite{sgd}.
+We also compare these models against the standard $\varepsilon$-SVR model, which we refer to as ``SKL-SVR'', constructed using Python's \texttt{scikit-learn}~\cite{sklearnSVR}.